qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    used.

-Choose the :guilabel:`Placement` menu for the label placement and the labeling priority.
+Choose the `Placement` menu for the label placement and the labeling priority.
 Using the
-|radiobuttonon| :guilabel:`Offset from point` setting, you now have the option to use :guilabel:`Quadrants`
+|radiobuttonon| `Offset from point` setting, you now have the option to use `Quadrants`
 to place your label.
-Additionally, you can alter the angle of the label placement with the :guilabel:`Rotation` setting.
+Additionally, you can alter the angle of the label placement with the `Rotation` setting.
 Thus, a placement in a certain quadrant with a certain rotation is possible.
-In the :guilabel:`priority` section you can define with which priority the labels are rendered.
+In the `priority` section you can define with which priority the labels are rendered.
 It interacts with labels of the other vector layers in the map canvas.
 If there are labels from different layers in the same location then the label with the higher priority will be displayed and the other will be left out.

 .. index:: Colliding_labels

-In the :guilabel:`Rendering` menu, you can define label and feature options.
-Under :guilabel:`Label options`, you find the scale-based visibility setting now.
-You can prevent |qg| from rendering only selected labels with the |checkbox| :guilabel:`Show all labels for this layer (including colliding labels)` checkbox.
+In the `Rendering` menu, you can define label and feature options.
+Under `Label options`, you find the scale-based visibility setting now.
+You can prevent QGIS from rendering only selected labels with the |checkbox| `Show all labels for this layer (including colliding labels)` checkbox.
-Under :guilabel:`Feature options`, you can define whether every part of a multipart feature is to be labelled.
-It's possible to define whether the number of features to be labelled is limited and to |checkbox| :guilabel:`Discourage labels from covering features`.
+Under `Feature options`, you can define whether every part of a multipart feature is to be labelled.
+It's possible to define whether the number of features to be labelled is limited and to |checkbox| `Discourage labels from covering features`.

 .. features act as obstacles for labels or not .